mr2raccoon/caactus/README.md

 - For portability of the ilastik projects create the directory in the following structure:\
 (Please note: the below example already includes examples of resulting files in each sub-directory)
+- This allows you to copy an already trained workflow and use it multiple times with new datasets

 ```
 project_directory